Amka: Ottoman Empire

-A map by Pierre Jacotin from Napoleon's invasion of 1799 showed the place, misnamed as El Mead, In the late 19th century, the village was described as being built of stone, situated on a slight rise in a valley, surrounded by olive and fig trees, and arable land.
-There were an estimated 300 Druze living there.
-Later, the residents were described as Muslims who maintained a village mosque.
-In 1887, the Ottoman authorities built a school in ´Amqa.
+A map by Pierre Jacotin from Napoleon's invasion of 1799 showed the place, misnamed as El Mead, According to the Survey of Western Palestine, in the late 19th century, the village was built of stone, situated on a slight rise in a valley, surrounded by olive and fig trees, and arable land with a population of 300 Druze.
+According to Andrew Petersen, the Survey's description is accurate except for its characterization of its inhabitants as Druze—the villagers were Muslims who maintained a mosque likely dated to the time early 19th century and were described as Muslims by traveler Victor Guérin in 1875.
+In 1887, the Ottoman authorities built a school in Amqa.
 A population list from about 1887 showed that Amka had about 740 inhabitants, all Muslim.

 British Mandate

 In the 1922 census of Palestine conducted by the British Mandate authorities, Amqa had a population of 724 inhabitants, of whom 722 were Muslims and two Christians.
 The population increased in the 1931 census to 895, all Muslims, living in a total of 212 houses.

 In 1945, the population of Amqa was 1,240 Muslims, with over 6000 dunum of land according to an official land and population survey.
 Of this, 1,648 dunams were plantations and irrigable land; 3,348 used for cereals, while 36 dunams were built-up (urban) land.